 Some examples of single cylinder Stirling engines: Stirling Technology Inc. is a spinoff of Sunpower, and was formed in order to continue the development and manufacture of the 5 kW ST-5 Air engine.
 This large single cylinder engine burns biomass fuel (such as sawdust pellets or rice husks) and can function as a cogeneration unit in rural areas.
 It is not a free-piston engine, and uses a bell crank mechanism to obtain the correct displacer phasing.
 Another important early Stirling engine is Lehmann's machine on which Gusav Schmidt did the first reasonable analysis of Stirling engines in 1871.
 Andy Ross of Columbus, Ohio built a small working replica of the Lehmann machine, as well as a model air engine.

 Solar Heat and Power Cogeneration: With the current energy and global warming crises, there is renewed interest in renewable energy systems, such as wind and solar energy, and distributed heat and power cogeneration systems.
-Cool Energy, Inc of Boulder, Colorado, is currently in advanced stages of developing a complete solar heat and power cogeneration system for home usage incorporating Stirling engine technology for electricity generation.
-This unique application includes evacuated tube solar thermal collectors, thermal storage, hot water and space heaters, and a Stirling engine/generator.
+Cool Energy, Inc of Boulder, Colorado, has developed a complete solar heat and power cogeneration system for home usage incorporating Stirling engine technology for electricity generation.
+This unique application uses evacuated tube solar thermal collectors, thermal storage, hot water and space heaters, and a Stirling engine/generator.

 Ideal Analysis: Please note that the following analysis of Stirling cycle engines is ideal, and is intended only as an example of First Law Analysis of closed systems.
 In the real world we cannot expect actual machines to perform any better than 40 - 50% of the ideal machine.
 The analysis of actual Stirling cycle machines is extremely complex and requires sophisticated computer analysis (see for example the course notes on: Stirling Cycle Machine Analysis.)